 Computer Science Programs in Texas

-Texas is one of the largest states in the country, and its rapidly growing economy is increasingly focused on technology.
-Computer science schools in Texas are constantly adding resources.
-Increased access to technology courses for Texas students at every level has led to a greater number of prospective computer science students, so admission to computer science programs in Texas is competitive, especially at the graduate level.
+Increased access to technology courses at every level has led to more prospective students, so admission to computer science programs in Texas is competitive, especially at the graduate level.

 Choosing an accredited program is crucial to ensuring you receive a quality education.
-Accreditation, whether from regional boards or professional organizations, indicates that a school or program prepares students to succeed in the computer science field.
+Accreditation indicates that a school or program prepares students to succeed and expands employment, education, and financial aid opportunities.

 Types of Computer Science Degrees